Yandex Cloud

 • Run the composer require <library> command in the project root.
 This adds the library to the composer.json file and installs it to the vendor directory.

-The dependency installation process has some technical restrictions.
+The dependency installation process has some technical limitations.
 For more information, see Quotas and limits in Cloud Functions.
-You can view the dependency installation log using the link that appears in the list of operations.
+You can view the dependency installation log via the link displayed in the list of operations.

 Was the article helpful?